 This involves maintaining silence and an attitude of humble adoration before God, for the divine word reveals its depths to those who, through silence and mortification, are attentive to the Spirit’s mysterious action.
 While the requirement of regular silence establishes times when human words must be stilled, it points to a style marked by great moderation in verbal communication.
 If it is perceived and lived in its profound sense, it slowly teaches the interiorization by which the monk opens himself to a genuine knowledge of God and man.
 (John Paul II, Message to the Abbot of Subiaco, no. 4, July 7, 1999)

 Today it is difficult to create ‘zones of isolation and silence’, for we are continually caught up in mechanism of occupations, in the tumult of happenings, and the attraction of the means of communication.
 Consequently, interior peace is threatened and the elevated thoughts that should direct human existence encounter obstacles.
 It is difficult, but it is important to know how to achieve it.
-(John Paul II, Speech to the Youth visiting the Vatican Basilica in the first part of the General Audience on March 18, 1981)
+(John Paul II, General audience, words to the youth, March 18, 1981)